top of page

 Megan Solea

 My story begins in 2016 with my first pregnancy.
 I, like many other young women, did not see the importance of childbirth education.
-I was all set with the stories of my mother and grandmother.
-But, times had changed and hospital births along with them.
+I was all set with the stories of my mother and grandmother but, times had changed.

 The birth of my daughter was a scary, rushed affair.
 I felt as though I had no control over the situation.
-My daughter was born perfectly healthy via unnecessary Cesarean.
 Afterwards, I suffered from Postpartum Depression.
 I was unable to enjoy my newborn and my new role as her mother.

 A few years later, when I discovered that I was pregnant with my second child, I knew that I could not let history repeat itself.
-I found Peak Midwifery out of Sulphur, Louisiana.
-With Carissa's help I was able to have the birth I wanted, a completely unmedicated homebirth, in which, everything went at my speed and my baby never left my sight.
-I gave birth to my son in the comfort of my Uncle's house in Texas.
-(It is illegal for a midwife to assist a VBAC at home in Louisiana.)
+With the help of a local midwife, I was able to have the birth I wanted, a completely unmedicated homebirth, in which, everything went at my speed and my baby never left my sight.

 That experience not only made me a better mother to both of my children, it gave me a confidence I had never known before.
 It opened my eyes to the fact that many women don't get to experience this, and I decided to help.